 Older types of refrigerants can harm the environment and contribute to climate change.
 Here’s a brief look at the history of residential air conditioner refrigerants:

 - Residential air conditioners have used R22, or Freon, for a long time.
-Researchers determined it was harmful to the planet and ozone, so production permanently halted on January 1, 2020.
+Researchers determined it was harmful to the environment and ozone, so production permanently halted on January 1, 2020.

 What Should I Do in the Meantime?

-If your AC is close to (or older than) 15 years, now’s a great time to get started planning for installation.
+If your air conditioning is close to (or older than) 15 years, now’s a great time to get started planning for this purchase.

-We get that installing a new system can be a major expense.
-That’s why we provide our exclusive Advantage Program™ in addition to financing, With our Advantage Program, you can get an updated, high-efficiency system for only one low monthly payment.
-And get maintenance, repairs and parts at no added price.*
+We understand that installing a new system can be a major expense.
+That’s why we have our exclusive Advantage Program™ in addition to financing, With our Advantage Program, you can get an updated, high-efficiency system for only one low monthly payment.
+And receive maintenance, repairs and parts at no additional price.*

-Call us at 817-668-6689 to set up an appointment now.
-We’ll go over your budget and needs to help you locate the right comfort system for your home.
+Reach us at 817-668-6689 to set up an appointment right away.
+We’ll go over your budget and needs to help you choose the right comfort system for your home.